Get Boiler Cleaning Best Practices and Reminders

 Why is boiler cleaning important?

-One of the largest reasons for a reduction in efficiency is dirty boiler tubes.
-Put simply, when boilers accumulate soot in the fireside tubes and limescale on the waterside tubes, it’s going to increase operating expenses.
-Both of these buildup types act as an insulation barrier on the heat transfer surface which reduces efficiency and increases the amount of fuel needed to reach the desired results.
+Dirty boiler tubes are one of the largest reasons for a reduction in efficiency.
+When boilers accumulate soot or limescale, depending on the type of boiler, it increases operating expenses as it acts as an insulation barrier on the heat transfer surface reducing efficiency and increasing the amount of fuel needed to reach the desired results.

 Unfortunately, it doesn’t take long for these deposits to develop and even the smallest amounts can cause a loss of inefficiency.
 For example, imagine boiler maintenance is neglected and it results in 1/32” of scale buildup on the waterside of the tubes.
 According to the U.S. Department of Energy, this will increase energy costs by around two percent resulting in an additional $72,000 in fuel costs throughout the year.
 That’s a big impact on the bottom line.